Doug's Grilled Pork Tenderloin with Asparagus

 Thanks, Doug, for creating and sharing such a delightful dish.
 Thanks, Dan, for grilling up a masterpiece.
 And thanks, Kathy, for carrying the recipe from Wisconsin to California, and for making it for us that day.

-This recipe now lives in our family history, right here in The Dinner Bell.
+This recipe now lives in our family history, right here.

 Easter comes this Sunday.
 I wanted you to have a delicious but supremely simple dish to bring to your table.
 As the kids in our family have grown older, the egg hunts have slowed, the master cooking and cleanup have quieted, and this year we make our way to Temecula to let someone else wait on us and sip in the goodness of the season.
 But I remember all those lovely years running around various family yards chasing eggs, or helping the little ones find them, wink-wink.
 One year, my sister’s very good friend, Myra, added confetti eggs to the mix.
 The adults had a blast.
 My niece was not impressed by all that confetti in her hair until the candy showed up, at which point she forgot all about it.
 It’s still one of the best memories I have.